 The inspectors found there was a clearly written complaints procedure with user friendly information about the operation of the procedure.
-Young people said they were knowledgeable about their rights and responsibilities, and how to complain.
-They were clear about what to do if he was unhappy about any aspect of his care.
+The young person who met with inspectors was knowledgeable about their rights and responsibilities, and how to complain.
+They were clear about what to do if they were unhappy about any aspect of their care.

 The inspectors reviewed the complaints register and were satisfied that complaints were properly investigated in line with procedures.
 This was confirmed by the monitoring officer and supervising social workers.
+The staff members interviewed were very clear about complaint procedures.
+There were no outstanding complaints on file at the time of the inspection